pozil/robotics-ridge-mobile-lwc-oss/README.md

-# Robotics Ridge Mobile App
+# Sustainability and Robotics Mobile App

 This app is built on Lightning Web Components Open Source.